Sheffield Medical School: Departments

-Academic Unit of Medical Education
+School of Medicine and Population Health

-The Academic Unit of Medical Education is an academic department of the medical school.
+Renamed from the Academic Unit of Medical Education in 2023, the School of Medicine and Population Health is an academic department of the medical school.
 It includes the Clinical Skills Centre, Medical Teaching Unit and the Academic Unit of Primary Medical Care.
-Clinical Skills Centre, based at the Northern General Hospital, contains facility for healthcare training including mock clinical wards, resuscitation suites and high-fidelity simulation theatres.
-The Medical Teaching Unit (MTU) is located on the Western Bank Campus of the university, providing anatomical learning through human dissection.
-It has two dissection spaces and 14 teaching bays, over 2,500 pathology specimens, and a large number of pre-dissected anatomical material.
+The Clinical Skills Centre, based at the Northern General Hospital, contains facility for healthcare training including mock clinical wards, resuscitation suites and high-fidelity simulation theatres.
+The Medical Teaching Unit (MTU) is located on the Western Bank Campus.
+It has 14 teaching bays, over 2,500 pathology specimens, and a large number of pre-dissected anatomical material.
 The MTU also has its own plastination unit for the long-term preservation of human body parts.
-Whole body cadaveric dissection is offered to MbCHb Medical and BSc Biomedical Science students at Sheffield.
 The Academic Unit of Primary Medical Care focuses on general practice and primary care, which combines undergraduate teaching and medical research.

 Postgraduate and research departments

 The Medical School provides postgraduate taught (MSc and MRes) and research (MD and PhD) programmes, which are available through three departments.
 The Department of Infection, Immunity and Cardiovascular Disease is a research centre for immunology, cardiology and imaging.
-The Department of Neuroscience focuses on neurodegenerative diseases, including motor neuron disease, Parkinson's disease and Alzheimer’s disease.
+The Department of Neuroscience focuses on neurodegenerative diseases, including motor neuron disease, Parkinson's disease and Alzheimer's disease.
 The Department of Oncology and Metabolism organises education and research in the field of oncology, endocrinology and reproduction.